natgo/wt-wiki-scraper/wikitext-transpiled/ground/AUBL%2F74.md

 ;Flanking
 The AUBL's high speed allows it to secure a reliable over-watch position early in the match and makes it possible to scout enemies and take potshots if the opportunity arises.
 The flanking approach will be mainly directed towards spotting and opportunistic medium-ranged ambushes, whilst long range sniping is the last choice and the one requiring most of the skill and luck, because the rather small calibre HEAT rounds and the gun ballistics might not perform as desired at long distances and could just reveal your location to enemies for superficial damage dealt.

-Therefore, playing this vehicle like an [[M18 GMC|M18]] Hellcat or any other fast vehicles with shells as the APCBC is ill-advised, because often it won't be able to kill flanked enemies in one reliable shot, leaving the car open to retaliation fire.
+Therefore, playing this vehicle like an [[M18 GMC|M18 Hellcat]] or any other fast vehicles with shells as the APCBC is ill-advised, because often it won't be able to destroy flanked enemies in one reliable shot, leaving the car open to retaliation fire.
 It still can be a great light tank hunter with the addition of overpressure damage, particularly with HESH, as it can not only obliterate unarmoured SPG, but even other light tanks on a decent hit.

 Try to use strong features of the car to your advantage.
 The amphibious ability increases drastically the possibilities of ambushes and locations that can be exploited by this light tank, on maps like [[Kuban (Ground Forces)|Kuban]], [[Eastern Europe (Ground Forces)|Eastern Europe]] or [[Tunisia]].
 Another thing to note is the inferior performance on rough terrains and superior performance on roads. this should be taken into account when deciding to spawn in a snowy map like [[Frozen Pass (Ground Forces)|Frozen pass]] for example as one of the best advantages of the AUBL, the speed, will be hampered, switching the vehicle into a more sluggish support light tank than an energetic flanker.
 Paved roads and urban maps like [[Maginot Line (Ground Forces)|Maginot line]], on the other hand, bring a lot of possibilities to this light tank but could lead to unwanted frontal engagements.
 Players should contemplate all this when operating the AUBL.